davidrmiller/neural2d/README.md

     images/thumbnails/test-921.bmp -1 -1 -1 -1 -1 1 -1 -1 -1 -1

 The path and filename cannot contain any spaces.

+The path_prefix directive can be used to specify a string to be added to the front of all subsequent filenames, or until the next path_prefix directive.
+For example, the previous example could be written:

+     path_prefix = ../images/thumbnails/
+     test-918.bmp
+     test-919.bmp
+     test-920.bmp
+     test-921.bmp

 If you are not using image files for input, you'll need to prepare an input config file (named inputData.txt by default) similar to the above but with the literal input values